 - 10 drops peppermint essential oil

-- ¼ cup crushed lavender petals (optional; you can use an spice grinder, coffee grinder or mortar and pestle)
+- ¼ cup dried lavender crushed: you can use an spice grinder, coffee grinder or mortar and pestle (optional)

 - Stir the apple cider vinegar, sea salt, baking soda, Vitamin E and Argan oil into the mixture in the double boiler.

-- Add the essential oils and stir to combine.
+- Add the essential oils and soap colorant and stir to until well combined.

 - Stir in the crushed lavender, reserving about 2 tablespoons (optional).